 doesn't do anything at all.

-to remove the fraction of a double
+floor to remove the fraction of a double before

-assigning its value to an int
+assigning its value to an int is pointless: the default assignment process

 already ignores the fraction.

-or short
+char or short unless the

 context requires their use.
-With char
+With char that's always a situation where

-characters are to be displayed, short
+characters are to be displayed, short is only required in very specific

-cases (and even then, (u)int16_t
+cases (and even then, (u)int16_t is probably preferable).
+Therefore, use

-only when you're required (as in: forced) to use it.
+short only when you're required (as in: forced) to use it.

 Comment within your code (within functions) should use end-of-line (eoln) comment.
 But again: don't put the comment at the same level of the code, because that makes it hard to distinguish at first glance code and comment.